-Company's business operation consist of 5 parts as the following :
+Company's business operation consist of 5 parts as the following:

-- 1. Bookstore Business : SE-ED has operated SE-ED Book Center and network stores which consist of many university bookstores in Bangkok and other provinces as well as the network and sales area in various forms (representing 83% of the 2011 total revenue). - 2.
+- 1. Bookstore Business: SE-ED has operated SE-ED Book Center and network stores which consist of many university bookstores in Bangkok and other provinces as well as the network and sales area in various forms (representing 83% of the 2012 total revenue). - 2.
 Distribution Business : SE-ED distributes both books published by SE-ED and other publishers to bookstores all over the country and to other sales channels. - 3.
 Publishing Business : SE-ED publishes its own books and magazines, sells advertising space, provides the printing service for other parties, organizes the yearly exhibition "Thailand Electronics & Industrial Technology Exhibition" and many specialized technology exhibitions. - 4.
-SE-ED Learning Center is the new business that aims to deliver knowledge and learning inspiration to Thai society via the organizing of SE-ED Kiddy Camp, learning activities for young children, training courses and seminars for public. - 5.
+SE-ED Learning Center SE-ED Learning Center to becoming a supplementary school and learning center that provides activities and programs to increase children's potential and intelligence in the fields of mathematics and English. - 5.
 Plearnpattana School is a joint investment to build an alternative school from pre-kindergarten to Matayom 6.
 The curriculum offers a flexibility in learning experience to encourage the full potential development for students who will become important for the development of the country in the future.

-SE-ED continues to be a leader in the bookstore, distribution and publishing businesses while all five businesses work well in supporting and encouraging one another, resulting in the achievement of a competitive advantage, as well as increasing the Company's overall value added.
+SE-ED continues to be a leader in the bookstore, distribution and publishing businesses while all fivebusinesses work well in supporting and encouraging one another, resulting in the achievement of a com-petitive advantage, as well as increasing the Company's overall value added.